datavzrd/view/README.md

-# view
+# datavzrd-view
-A static version of datavzrd to share data
+A static HTML/JS version of the datavzrd frontend that allows to share the data of individual rows